 Identify Ethernet Interfaces

-To quickly identify all available Ethernet interfaces, you can use the ifconfig command as shown below.
+To quickly identify all available Ethernet interfaces, you can use the ip command as shown below.

 Another application that can help identify all network interfaces available to your system is the lshw command.
+This command provides greater details around the hardware capabilities of specific adapters.
 In the example below, lshw shows a single Ethernet interface with the logical name of eth0 along with bus information, driver details and all supported capabilities.

 Ethernet Interface Logical Names